Bill Allen | August 21, 2018 | News

 Emotional Distress/Pain & Suffering

 In addition to paying for physical injuries and distress, the plaintiff or victim is also entitled to compensation for their emotional distress, if the medical records support it.
 Not to be confused with emotional distress, pain and suffering is the general compensation you’re entitled to as a result of your unnecessary pain, whether it’s emotional, physical, or most likely, a combination of the two.
-If you find an experienced Ocala lawyer, this area of compensation is often the one that allows a victim or plaintiff to receive a settlement after all the bills and liens are paid.
+If you find an experienced Ocala personal injury lawyer, this area of compensation is often the one that allows a victim or plaintiff to receive a settlement after all the bills and liens are paid.

 If the victim has to miss work for injury-related reasons, they’re entitled to compensation for lost wages.
 If they also need time off for a longer period in the future, (due to a surgery, for example) this may also be included in the case.